 Step 4: To add missing permissions, click Add.

-Now Administrators group will be added to usernames or Group list.
+Now Administrators group will be added to the usernames or Group list.
 Choose Administrators from the list and check Full Control in Allow column.
 Now click OK and Apply to let the changes take effect.

 Once these changes are done and applied, the common DLL error could have gone entirely.